-The fact that we can have the case-copying reflexive inside a coordination without inducing a violation of the CSC suggests that movement is not involved in the dependency between the reflexive and its antecedent.
-This casts doubt on theories of reflexives that treat them as overt copies of tails of movement chains (Drummond et al. 2011; Hornstein 2001), but also agreement theories that require that the reflexive (covertly) move12 in order to agree with its antecedent (Rooryck & Vanden Wyngaerd 2011).13 These data are less problematic for other agreement based theories that do not rely on movement, as it is well known that agreement relationships can be established within a conjunct (see e.g., Marušič et al. 2015; Murphy & Puškar 2018; Nevins & Weisser 2019).
-We discuss further issues regarding coordinations in section 4.3.5.
+the reflexive and its antecedent.
+This casts doubt on theories of reflexives that treat them as overt copies of tails of movement chains (Drummond et al. 2011; Hornstein 2001), but also agreement theories that require that the reflexive (covertly) move15 in order to agree with its antecedent (Rooryck & Vanden Wyngaerd 2011).16 These data are less problematic for other agreement based theories that do not rely on movement, as it is well known that agreement relationships can be established within a conjunct (see e.g., Marušič et al. 2015; Murphy & Puškar 2018; Nevins & Weisser 2019).
+We discuss further issues regarding coordinations in section 4.4.5.